cgre-aachen/gemgis/README.md

 # gemgis
 Geographic information processing for geomodeling

-**Current developments are taking place https://github.com/cgre-aachen/gemgis/tree/development_gemgis_alex_juestel and will be merged into the master soon**
+**Current developments are taking place at https://github.com/cgre-aachen/gemgis/tree/development_gemgis_alex_juestel and will be merged into the master soon**

 ## Purpose